Finding Funding: Resources and Opportunities for New Researchers

 The University of Pittsburgh subscribes to Pivot, a comprehensive source for funding information that provides timely updates and recommendations tailored to your scholarly profile.
 The Office of Research hosts workshops to provide an overview of Pivot and how it may be used to find funding and collaboration opportunities to support research and scholarly endeavours.

-Workshops are interactive and informal, and allow for individualized interaction as time permits.
+Workshops are interactive and informal, and allow for as much individualized interaction as time permits.
 Additional resources for identifying prestigious academic awards, funding programs for early career faculty, and internally-coordinated competitions for limited submission and University-funded programs will also be presented.
-Please bring a device to support working online.
+Faculty and staff are welcome to join Please bring a device to support working online.